ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 To configure a cluster to forward metrics, you must install a monitoring agent onto each worker node in your Kubernetes cluster by using a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/){: external}.
 The monitoring agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 The monitoring agent acts as a data collector.
 It automatically collects metrics such as *worker node CPU* and *worker node memory* usage, *HTTP traffic into and out of your containers*, and data about several infrastructure components.
 In addition, the agent can collect custom application metrics by using either a Prometheus-compatible scraper or a StatsD facade.

-You view metrics via Sysdig's web-based user interface.
+You view metrics via the web-based user interface.

 ![Components overview on the {{site.data.keyword.cloud_notm}}](../images/kube.png "Components overview on the {{site.data.keyword.cloud_notm}}")

 ## Objectives
 {: #kubernetes_cluster_objectives}

-In this tutorial, you configure metrics with Sysdig in your {{site.data.keyword.containerlong}} cluster.
+In this tutorial, you configure metrics for your {{site.data.keyword.containerlong}} cluster.
 In particular, you:
 *  Provision an {{site.data.keyword.mon_full_notm}} instance.
-*  Configure the monitoring agent in your cluster to sent metrics to Sysdig.
+*  Configure the monitoring agent in your cluster to sent metrics.
 *  Use the monitoring UI to analyze your cluster metrics.